-(1) Forward/Backward adjustment
+(1) Forward/Backward adjustment (slide adjustment)

-- 1 Pull lever A to adjust seat forward or backward. - 2 The seat can be moved forward and backward over 200mm(8in) in 10 steps.
+- 1 Pull lever (A) to adjust seat forward or backward. - 2 The seat can be moved forward and backward over 180mm (7in) in 9 steps.

-(2) Upward/Downward adjustment
+(2) Upward/Downward adjustment (Lift adjustment)

-- Pull lever B and C to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by moving lever B or C, respectively.
+- 1 Push or pull the height adjuster lever (B) to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by pushing or pulling the lever (B) respectively.
+The seat can be adjusted 60 mm (4 steps) to